 Best Sword-Making Experiences in Japan Today

 When traveling to Japan, it’s possible to meet, observe, and learn from master swordsmiths.
-Prices can be high, but with a rich and deep history and only a few hundred active swordsmiths, we can understand why.
+Prices can be high, but with such a deep history and only a few hundred active swordsmiths, we can understand why.
 So is it worth it?
-If you’re interested in this craft, I’d say absolutely.
+If you’re interested in this craft, I’d say yes, absolutely.

 Below, I listed the best place to experience sword-making in Tokyo, and the best one in Kyoto: